Loknar/node-macmouse/README.md

 Enables you to create virtual mouse input on Mac OS X using Cocoa.

 ## Credits
 Uses [NodObjC](https://github.com/TooTallNate/NodObjC) to hook into the Cocoa framework.
-The macmouse module is merely a wrapper around mouse control calls to the Cocoa framework via NodObjC.
+The macmouse module is merely a wrapper around mouse control commands to the Cocoa framework via NodObjC.

 ## Installation